gravitystorm/openstreetmap-carto/README.md

 The v5.x series updates Lua tag transforms, linestring and polygon decisions have changed.

+## Mapnik and CartoCSS update (v6.x)

+The v6.x series was triggered by an update to the required Mapnik and CartoCSS versions.

 There are over [500 open requests](https://github.com/gravitystorm/openstreetmap-carto/issues), some that have been open for years.
 These need reviewing and dividing into obvious fixes, or additional new features